reallydontask/reallydontask.github.io/docs/_posts/2022-03-25-secret-scanners.markdown

 When I set out to scan the repositories I was aware of two issues:

- - A very obvious [hardcoded password](https://github.com/ministryofjustice/staff-infrastructure-azure-landing-zone/blob/233df6fa3192a06d2945f595fced8d581327bd3d/terraform/environments/pullrequest/terraform-azurerm-vmstopstart/main.tf#L84) however this isn't a massive issue as the VMs are ephemeral and not accessible from the internet.
-In any case this is good test case for the tools
+ - A very obvious [hardcoded password](https://github.com/ministryofjustice/staff-infrastructure-azure-landing-zone/blob/233df6fa3192a06d2945f595fced8d581327bd3d/terraform/environments/pullrequest/terraform-azurerm-vmstopstart/main.tf#L84), apologies this is likely to not be public for a bit yet, however this isn't a massive issue as the VMs are ephemeral (used for integration tests) and not accessible from the internet anyway.
+In any case, I think this is good test case.

-- A Teams webhook in a tfvars file.
-This is a less obvious test case as it's mostly composed of guids.
+- A Teams webhook in a tfvars (Terraform variables) file.
+This is perhaps a less obvious test case, due to being a url.

-As part of the scanning we also found a powershell script that had a storage account key hardcoded that had been deleted so it is in an old commit.
+As part of the scanning we also found a powershell script that had a storage account key hardcoded that had been already been deleted, so this provided another test case both for git log scanning and the key itself..

-The process for selecting the tools was relatively simple, somebody in the security team suggested a bunch of tools that we could try so I tried a few of them, not all, for instance couldn't try github secret scanning as my org doesn't allow it .
+The process for selecting the tools was relatively simple, somebody in the security team suggested a bunch of tools that we could try so I tried a few of them, not all, for instance couldn't try [github secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) as my it's currently disabled for our org.

 ## Results